Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Introduction

-BQC protocols can be generally divided into two categories, they are measurement-based BQC and circuit-based BQC.
-In 2005, Childs proposed the first BQC protocol\cite{childs2005secure}, which utilized quantum circuit model and the quantum one-time pad to realize a secure quantum computation.
-However the client was required to have quantum memory and the ability to perform quantum SWAP gate.
-Since then, some other circuit-based BQC protocols\cite{arrighi2006blind,aharonov2008fault} were proposed, but they all required client to possess quantum memory, quantum measurement or limited quantum computing.
-In 2009, Broadbent, Fitzsimons and Kashefi proposed the Universal Blind Quantum Computation (UBQC) protocol\cite{broadbent2009universal}, which is the first measurement-based BQC.
-This protocol only requires client to prepare the single photons, and other operations can be delegated to server, which can greatly reduce client's burden.
-After then, it has been also experimentally demonstrated.
-Based on UBQC\cite{barz2012Demon}, some other measurement-based BQC protocols\cite{li2018blind,quan2021verificable,li2014triple,sheng2015deterministic,sheng2016blind,Zhao2020fault} have been devised to be as practical as possible in recent years.
-To verify the blindness and correctness of practical BQC, some protocols\cite{li2018blind,quan2021verificable} were also proposed in noisy channels or existing any malicious attacker.
-In order to make Alice as classical as possible, multiple-server BQC protocols\cite{li2014triple,sheng2015deterministic} were proposed based on the shared entanglement states between servers.
-For tolerating more faults or noise, some fault-tolerant BQC protocols\cite{sheng2016blind,Zhao2020fault} were presented based on the idea of quantum error correction.
-With development of quantum technology, UBQC is gradually moving from theoretical researches to practical applications.
+BQC protocols can generally be divided into two categories, they are (1) measurement-based BQC, and (2) circuit-based BQC.
+In 2005, Childs proposed the first BQC protocol~\cite{childs2005secure} which utilized the quantum circuit model and the quantum one-time pad to realize a secure quantum computation.
+However, it requires clients to have quantum memory and the ability to perform quantum SWAP operations.
+Since then, other circuit-based BQC protocols~\cite{arrighi2006blind,aharonov2008fault} have been proposed, but all of these protocols require the client to possess certain quantum capabilities, such as quantum memory, quantum measurements, or quantum computing abilities.
+In 2009, Broadbent, Fitzsimons, and Kashefi proposed the Universal Blind Quantum Computation (UBQC) protocol~\cite{broadbent2009universal}, which is a type of Measurement-Based Quantum Computation (MBQC)~\cite{raussendorf2003measurement}.
+This protocol only requires the client to prepare the single photons, and other operations can be delegated to a quantum server, which can greatly reduce the client's burden, i.e. quantum resource requirements. on this basis, other BQC protocols~\cite{li2018blind,quan2021verificable,li2014triple,sheng2015deterministic,sheng2016blind,Zhao2020fault} have been devised and aimed to be as practical as possible.
+To verify the blindness and correctness of practical BQC, additional protocols~\cite{li2018blind,quan2021verificable} were also proposed to work under the condition of noisy channels or malicious attackers.
+To make the client (or Alice) as close to the classical computer as possible, multiple-server BQC protocols~\cite{li2014triple,sheng2015deterministic} were proposed based on the shared entanglement states between servers.
+To tolerate more errors, fault-tolerant BQC protocols~\cite{sheng2016blind,Zhao2020fault} were presented based on the idea of quantum error correction.
+With the development of quantum technology, UBQC is gradually moving from theoretical research to a more practical deployed setting.